-Italian Greetings: English to Italian
+English to Italian Greetings and Goodbyes

 If you have aspirations of greeting someone in Italian, then you're going to need to learn a few basic Italian greetings.
+That's where this page can help.

-Note: Words in bold added during the last update.
+Words in bold added during the last update.
 You can also view this list of greetings from Italian to English.

 Hello ➔ Ciao (Informal)